Admissions Office

 So how can families assess their options?
 I advise them to ask the one question no one ever asks during a college tour: “Do you manage to a financial aid budget?
 And if so, how?”
 The answer will illustrate how the school makes financial aid decisions.
 Other good questions include: “What is your graduates’ average debt?
 What is the average scholarship award?”

-Families should also take advantage of the net price calculator tool, which all higher education institutions are federally-mandated to offer online.
+Families should also take advantage of the net price calculator tools, which all higher education institutions are federally-mandated to offer online.
 With accurate financial data entered by families, these calculators can estimate how much aid a student will receive from a school and what the real out-of-pocket cost will be.
 But since schools have some flexibility in how they calibrate their calculators, there are choices here, as well: should they estimate awards conservatively, at the risk of scaring off applicants?
 Or estimate more generously, with the potential of disappointing families when the real package is awarded?
 It’s a tough issue to grapple with.

 The bottom line: a school’s financial aid policy and philosophy is important.
 Our hope at Union is that counselors, parents and students will become better educated about financial aid in order to make well-informed decisions when assessing and choosing a college.